 Plate thickness is one of the more confusing issues that manufacturers face when dealing with PCB temperatures.

-While it does take more power for thicker plates to reach higher temperatures, the wider a plate is, the less it resists.
+While thicker plates take more power to reach higher temperatures, the more comprehensive a dish is, the less it resists.
 It can slow the temperature.
 This anomaly allows yet another method of controlling PCB temperatures.

 Heat pipe integration considerations

-What is the main purpose of any given pipe?
+What is the primary purpose of any given pipe?
 It is to organize the flow of any given substance.

-It is also true when it comes to micromanaging PCB temperature, as liquids involved in PCB production can absorb heat, evaporate, then condense back to liquid.
+It is also true when micromanaging PCB temperature, as liquids involved in PCB production can absorb heat, evaporate, then condense back to liquid.

 This kind of process allows you to continue working with whatever materials and components you need to work with while at the same time micromanaging the temperatures involved automatically.